thej01/ITP-Insanity/README.md

 # About
-**This is not a reimplentation of the scrapped insanity mechanic, instead a reimagining.**
+**This is not a reimplementation of the scrapped insanity mechanic, instead a reimagining.**

 *The pit will now slowly make you lose your mind...*